notpike/pi-iridium/README.md

 This is my (alpha) gr-iridium web controler for the RPI.
 This application was built to act as a web UI for the existing [gr-iridium](https://github.com/muccc/gr-iridium) binary and [iridium-toolkit](https://github.com/muccc/iridium-toolkit) scripts.

 Built with Laravel 7 for PHP 7.2.5+, this was a exercise for me to become more proficient with PHP/Laravel development and learn more about how PHP handles websockets and async jobs.
-In my expirence, creating this RPI app using Laravel wasn't the best use for this tech, Node.JS may be a better fit for any future progress with this web UI.
+In my experience, Using PHP/Laravel wasn't the best use for this tech for building a dedicated controller for a RPI.
+Node.JS may be a better fit for any future progress with this web UI.

 ## Install
 ```